skoram1/ADA_Homecare/ADA_homecare_core_document.md

 **query must be provided** mandatory.
 No dataflow will be created before previous check with ADA team.
 You query is stored in GitHub space in P&G repository under the name: ADA_Homecare.
 This makes our queries easily accesible by all members of ADA Homecare.

-_(consider using ChatGPT to provide you with entry description for each step - then YOU correct or provide details - easy peasy)_
+_(consider using ChatGPT to provide you with entry description for each step - then YOU responsible to correct or provide details)_
 **DO NOT DISCLOSE ANY CONNECTION DETAILS AND REPLACE _SCHEMA_ NAME WITH SPECIFIC WORD TO EASILY REPLACE AFTERWARDS**

 Datamarts:

 **contains official measures** - end user connected to datamart will be able to source all official measures that ADA Team delivers for Homecare category.We provide correct and quality data for any 'recognized' end-point when connected by combination of fpc/dc/time to our masterdata matrix tables.

 **single point data source for PowerBI reports/dashboards** - direct connect to datamart = synchronized refresh.
 PowerBI reports/dashboards sourcing from same datamart are being refreshed simultaneously with datamart using minimum capacity.

 Shortly on _Core Document_:

 **full skeleton** is provided.
 The Excel file allows you to orchestrate your flows, dataflows, datamart and synchronize them.
 This is a control panel.
-It contains all the references to queries which are stored on GitHub.
-GitHub is used to feed our python codes with SQL inquiries that are used for further automation.
+It contains all the references to GitHub where queries are stored.
+We use GitHub to feed our python codes with SQL code we use for further automation.

+Welcome on board and enjoy the trip!

 <br>
 <br>